 DP11171 Cross-Border Resolution of Global Banks: Bail in under Single Point of Entry versus Multiple Points of Entry

-Cross-border resolution regimes are at the frontier of the international financial architecture reform.
-Bail-in resolution for global groups is now designed under two distinct regimes, SPE (Single Point of Entry) and MPE (Multiple Points of Entry).
-No model rationalized their welfare consequences.
-We examine cooperation versus non-cooperation in a model with strategically optimizing authorities and banks.
-Welfare losses in each regime depend on the degree of banks? liabilities home bias.
+The design of resolution regimes for global groups has been the central theme since the global financial crisis.
+No model rationalized the optimal design of bail-in regimes and their welfare consequences.
+We do so in a model with strategically optimizing authorities and banks.
+We model three regimes: cooperative-SPE (Single Point of Entry), uncooperative-SPE and MPE (Multiple Points of Entry).
+Welfare losses in each regime depend on the degree of banks’ liabilities home bias.
 SPE cooperative generally minimizes losses since authorities internalize cross-country spillovers, unless groups are highly decentralized.
-SPE may have unintended consequences: under cooperation it increases financial re-trenchment in previously segmented markets (by the same token it stimulates integration in well integrated markets).
-Under noncooperation subsidiarization emerges as an endogenous outcome.
 High capital requirements by acting as discipline devise reduce losses and blur the difference between regimes.
+SPE has however unintended consequences: under cooperation it increases financial re-trenchment in previously segmented markets (by the same token it stimulates integration in well integrated markets), under non-cooperation subsidiarization emerges as an endogenous outcome.